IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 This recipe provides example Manifests demonstrating the use of the `behavior` property for two additional use cases:

-**Use case 1:** A accordion book (concertina) that has been imaged by capturing each segment through multiple shots, allowing the book to be "stitched together" in the viewer for a single continuous view.
+**Use case 1:** An accordion book that has been imaged by capturing each segment through multiple shots, allowing the book to be "stitched together" in the viewer for a single continuous view.
 In this example, the Manifest will use the `behavior` property `continuous`.

 **Use case 2:** A book (codex) object where the page images were captured with one image per 2-page spread.
 In this example, the Manifest will use the `behavior` property `individuals`.